genetrydash/Famidash-Super-ish-Edition/README.md

 # Famidash-Super-ish-Edition
 Geometry dash for the SNES (kind of)
 # Description
-This is basically [FamiDash](https://github.com/tfdsoft/famidash) for the NES just emulated on an SNES using the [Nested Emulator](https://github.com/Myself086/Project-Nested).
+This is basically [FamiDash](https://github.com/tfdsoft/famidash) (beta 5) for the NES just emulated on an SNES using the [Nested Emulator](https://github.com/Myself086/Project-Nested).

 So, I basically did nothing.